Phone Records And Your Safety: What You Need To Know About How To Get Them And When

 First thing’s first: there are legal limits to accessing someone else’s phone records.
 Even if the phone records you are looking to check are those of a spouse, sibling, or parent, if the account isn’t under your name, you may need the individual’s consent before obtaining them.
-Some of these details can be found in public records associated with different types of documents and filings associated with the phone number and its owner.

 Getting your own phone records can be a much easier process.
 Sometimes, individuals will get their call logs (including incoming, missed, and outgoing calls) with their phone bill.
 Other information that may be included in the log is the date and time each call was placed, the duration of the call, and any special features that were activated during the call (such as in-call recording).
 Now, with paperless billing on the upswing, those logs commonly live online, in your account, which you can access anytime.
 If you can’t access your own or want to view a portion not available online, you can always contact your service provider.